 The document outlines the parties to the transaction, description of the shares being offered for sale, purchase price (consideration), warranties and representations of the parties, pre-completion and post-completion requirements, etc.

 This document is used by companies to raise capital from investors.

 After completing the document, the parties to the agreement must sign the document.
 If the agreement involves the sale of shares by the issuing company, the common seal of the company must be affixed on the document and at least two directors or one director and one secretary must sign the document on behalf of the issuing company.

 The investor(s) must also sign the document.
 If the investor(s) is a company, the common seal of the company must be affixed on the document and at least two directors or one director and one secretary must sign the document on behalf of the investor(s).
 If the investor(s) is an organization other than a company, an authorized representative of the organization must sign the document.

 Once all the parties to the agreement have duly sign the document, the parties are expected to keep at least one original signed copy of the document for record purposes.

 After this is done, the company must file the following document at the Corporate Affairs Commission to reflect the allotment of shares to the investor(s):

 After the post incorporation filing is done, the company must take steps to ensure that the name of the investor(s) is entered in the register of members of the company (if the investor is not already a member of the company).

-The Companies and Allied Matters Act is the applicable law.
-Also, the Investment and Securities Act and the Securities and Exchange Commission (SEC) Rules are applicable if the agreement is for the issue and allotment of the shares of a public company.
-The general rules of contract are also applicable to this documen
+The Companies and Allied Matters Act, 2020 apply to this document.
+Also, the Investment and Securities Act and the Securities and Exchange Commission (SEC) Rules applies to the allotment of the shares of a public company.
+The general rules of contract are also applicable to this document.

 How to modify the template